yhznd/indoor-positioning/README.md

-# indoorpositioning
-Indoor Positioning with BLE and WiFi Technologies
+# Indoor Positioning with BLE and WiFi Technologies

+This repository is created for MSc Thesis.

+Technologies

+- Android SDK (min 26)
+- MongoDB